memberspotde/coding-challenge-swe/README.md

 Strict Mode: TypeScript's strict mode is enabled to ensure comprehensive type-checking and reduce runtime errors.
 This includes options like strictNullChecks, noImplicitAny, and strictPropertyInitialization.

 Performance: The application is designed to be functional and visually appealing, with performance considerations taken into account.
 Feedback on optimization and best practices is appreciated.

+Time Constraints: Due to time limitations, the setup is currently quite basic, and there hasn't been much focus on advanced styling.
+The primary goal was to demonstrate core functionalities and design principles.
+Future improvements could include enhanced styling and more advanced features.